graciadong/website/content/teaching.md

 {{< container >}}
     {{% resume-section title="" %}}
-Below is a list of all the classes (and other things) I have instructed.
+Below is a list of classes I have instructed.
     {{% /resume-section %}}

     {{< resume-section title="University of Toronto" >}}